Spring Cleaning for the Lawn and Landscape

 Next the seed must be applied evenly to the area.
 Selecting the proper seed really depends on the current composition of your lawn.
 You need to know your grass varieties to ensure you select the right blend.
 Once the seed is applied, additional soil contact is needed for the best germination rate possible.
 A verti-cut or verti-slice machine has vertical blades that cut the seed into the top layer of soil.
 This machine is again tough to use, so a lawn-care service can handle the whole job for you.

 Maintenance after the seed job is every bit as important as the seeding itself.
 Make sure you do not apply crabgrass pre-emergent to the area that is going to be seeded.
 In addition, do not apply any weed control to newly emerged grass.
 It needs to be mowed a few times before it can handle weed control.
 For watering, start out watering about 30 minutes either daily or every other day.
 You must keep the seed bed consistently moist.
 Avoid mowing the new grass until it is four to five inches tall.
 If you follow these rules, you should have a fuller, thicker lawn in a few weeks.

 Broadleaf Weed Control

 It may seem obvious, but one of the most effective ways to improve the springtime appearance of your lawn is to control broadleaf weeds.
-The ones that stick out the worst are dandelions, henbit, chickweed, and white clover.
+The ones that stick out the worst are dandelions, broadleaf plantain, chickweed, and white clover.
 These weeds can call be controlled with a series of liquid weed control treatments.
 Liquid weed control is absorbed by the leaf of the weed and then distributed throughout the rest of the plant to kill it from the root up.
 Any lawn-care service can apply this kind of product every four to six weeks.

 Adding Plants to your Landscape